 The major expected trends caused by penetration AI based systems to the markets:

-Artificial intelligence requires high computation power:
+Artificial intelligence requires high computational power:

 Capabilities to predict potential challenges from the data: